cmollenbach/sourdough-app/docs/sourdough_user_tables_schema.md

 - **Cloning and Iteration:**
   User can clone a recipe (creating a new one with `parent_recipe_id` set), tweak its `Recipe_Step`s, `Recipe_Step_Field`s, and `Recipe_Step_Ingredient`s, and save as a new version.

 ---

+## Recommendation: Predefined System Recipes

+It is highly recommended to add a feature for “predefined system recipes” (admin- or system-curated recipes available to all users as templates or starting points).
+This supports onboarding, education, and best practice sharing.
+**Implementation suggestion:** Add a boolean field such as `is_predefined` to the `Recipe` table, or use a `type` field (e.g., enum: `user`, `system`, `shared`).
+Predefined recipes can only be edited by admins, are visible to all users, and can be cloned to a user’s own account for further customization.
+This approach is simple, powerful, and widely used in professional recipe and instructional apps.

+---